ghkibria/Openshift-Network-Observability-Loki-Logging/README.md

  [flow collector](https://docs.openshift.com/container-platform/4.14/network_observability/configuring-operator.html#network-observability-flowcollector-view_network_observability)
 [network operator](https://docs.openshift.com/container-platform/4.14/network_observability/understanding-network-observability-operator.html)

+Notes:
+We can use Network Observability without Loki by not performing the Loki installation steps and skipping directly to "Installing the Network Observability Operator".
+If we only want to export flows to a Kafka consumer or IPFIX collector, or we only need dashboard metrics, then we do not need to install Loki or provide storage for Loki.
+Without Loki, there won’t be a Network Traffic panel under Observe, which means there is no overview charts, flow table, or topology.

 Node details to be used for this activity

 Single node SNO with Loki, connected to CEPH